MarcelMYSchmitt/matomo_docker_k8s/README.md

 # Information

 Simple setup of Matomo with MariaDB as storage.
-In this repository you can find a docker-compose.yaml based on the official provided file by Bitnami and own custom Kubernetes deployment files.
+In this repository you can find a docker-compose.yaml and custom Kubernetes deployment files.
 These deployment files are available as standard files and also as helm charts.

-You can find all relevant information about how to run Matomo in Docker here: https://github.com/bitnami/bitnami-docker-matomo
+In the docker-compose yaml you can find a MariaDB database image from Bitname.
+They are also providing a Matomo Docker Image.
+You can find all relevant information about these two Docker Images  here: https://github.com/bitnami/bitnami-docker-matomo

+In this project I'm only using the MariaDB Docker Image from Bitnami.
+Bitnami provide this image as runnable non-root Image.
+Matomo however is no runnable non-root Image (take a look at Security below).

 ---